AndrewSRea/My_Learning_Port/Bootstrap/README.md

 #### All breakpoints

-For grids that are the same from the smallest of devices to the largest, use the `.col` and `.col-*1` classes.
+For grids that are the same from the smallest of devices to the largest, use the `.col` and `.col-*` classes.
 Specify a numbered class when you need a particularly sized column; otherwise, feel free to stick to `.col`.
 ```
 <div class="container">
     <div class="row">